Cuba–Haiti relations: History

-In 1959, Cuba and Haiti broke diplomatic relations during the dictatorship of François "Papa Doc" Duvalier.
+In 1959, Cuba and Haiti broke diplomatic relations during the dictatorship of François Duvalier.
 Duvalier broke off relations first after the United States urged member-states of the Organisation of American States to cut ties with Cuba after the Cuban Revolution.
-In 1977, despite having no official diplomatic ties, the Caribbean Nations signed Cuba–Haiti Maritime Boundary Agreement setting the official maritime border in the Windward Passage.
-Jean-Bertrand Aristide and Fidel Castro agreed to reestablish relations in 1997 and later that year, a Cuban Embassy opened up in Port-au-Prince.
+In 1964, Duvalier had won the constitutional referendum and named himself as "President for Life of Haiti".
+In 1977, despite having no official diplomatic ties, the Caribbean Nations signed Cuba–Haiti Maritime Boundary Agreement setting the official maritime border in the Windward Passage between Jean-Claude Duvalier (Baby Doc) and Fidel Castro.
+Following the overthrow of the Duvalier regime on 7 February 1986, like Batista's overthrow in Cuba back in 1959 that became swift and decisive, Jean-Bertrand Aristide and Fidel Castro agreed to reestablish relations in 1997 and later that year, a Cuban Embassy opened up in Port-au-Prince.
+Haiti maintains a vital diplomatic presence in Cuba, primarily through its embassy located in Havana.